wmx11/modiggo-website/src/content/benefits/no-more-full-time-commitment.md

 title: No More Full-Time Commitment
 ---

 No more full-time hassles.
-Subscribe to a plan, pause, or cancel anytime.
+Subscribe to a plan, pause it, or cancel it anytime.